abdobassel/social/CONTRIBUTION.md

 ### Feature Requests

-We welcome suggestions for new features or enhancements that can benefit the SnapTalk community.
+We welcome suggestions for new features or enhancements that can benefit the Social  community.
 To propose a new feature, please open a feature request on our [GitHub Issues](https://github.com/hudy000/social/issues) page.
 Be sure to include:

 - A clear and detailed description of the proposed feature.